 There are three ways of joining a public channel; through search, invites, or mentions.

 For starting a direct message, you can either search the user you want to talk or click on that user’s avatar and click on the Conversation Button.

 To search for channels and users, use the search bar under your account box.
 Alternatively you can press Ctrl/Cmd + k to access the search bar quickly.

 A search will find channels (including the ones you are part of) and users.
-Private channels can’t be searched.
+You can not search inside private channels.

-When you click in a search result, the following can happen:
+When you click on a search result, the following can happen:

 - If the result is a channel, and you already aren’t part of it, you will join that channel;

 - If the result is a user, you will start a direct message with that user;

 There are two options for leaving a channel:

 - Hide: Remain a member of the channel but remove it from your list of channels on the left-hand pane.